DESTINATIONS · CALABRIA

 Monuments and Artefacts of Norman Tropea – Secrets of the Medieval Past

-Tropea is a place where Norman history comes alive not only within the cathedral walls but also through numerous artefacts.
-The Duomo interior houses the Black Crucifix (Crocifisso Nero) from the 17th century, a moving example of the iconography of suffering.
-Among the sculptures, the Madonna del Popolo from 1555 stands out, the work of Fra Angelo da Montorsoli, a pupil of Michelangelo himself.
+Tropea is a place where Norman history comes alive not only within the cathedral walls but also in the preserved works of sacred art.
+The Duomo interior houses the Black Crucifix (Crocifisso Nero) from the 17th century, one of the most recognisable elements of its furnishings.
+Among the sculptures, the Madonna del Popolo from 1555 stands out, attributed to Giovanni Angelo Montorsoli, a pupil of Michelangelo.

 Saint Blaise – Relics in Tropea Cathedral and Their Cultural Impact

-The relics of Saint Blaise in Tropea Cathedral are an essential element of the region's cultural identity.
+The relics of Saint Blaise in Tropea Cathedral are an important element of the region's cultural identity.
 Saint Blaise, an early Christian martyr, is regarded as the patron saint of those suffering from throat ailments.
-The Normans built a special chapel in the northern apse to house these precious remains with dignity, symbolising their piety and commitment to the city's religious prestige.
+Their presence is a reminder that the cathedral serves not only as a monument but also as a place of living worship.

 The Miraculous Intervention of the Madonna di Romania – History and Contemporary Devotion